National Association of Attorneys General

 Starting in 2003, Patricia has been a frequent speaker at the annual NAAG seminar, “Bankruptcy from a Government Perspective”.
 She has spoken on numerous topics including the automatic stay, discharge of debts, priority of debts, executory contracts, contents of a disclosure statement, contents of a Chapter 11 plan, and plan confirmation.

-In 1991, Patricia graduated magna cum laude from Michigan State University and its Honors College with a B.A. degree in Economics and Political Economy.
+In 1991, Patricia graduated magna cum laude from Michigan State University and its Honors College with a B.A. degree in Political Economy.
 She also earned membership in the Phi Beta Kappa honor society.
 In 1994, she received her juris doctor degree from Washington University Law School in St. Louis, Missouri.
 She also served as a staff editor on the Washington University Law Quarterly.